d12frosted/elpa-mirror/gnu/denote-readme.txt

   backlinks?]

-  Backlinks to the current file can also be visited by using the minibuffer completion interface with the `denote-link-find-backlink' command ([Visiting linked files via the minibuffer]).
+  Backlinks to the current file can also be visited by using the minibuffer completion interface with the `denote-find-backlink' command ([Visiting linked files via the minibuffer]).

   The placement of the backlinks’ buffer is subject to the user option